 Most hotels and resorts can arrange guided tours, many of which will also include a trip to the fascinating Coptic.
 This is a fantastic experience for anyone who is curious about alternative architecture of the same period.

 Instead of having to arrange all your own individual tours when you’re in Egypt, why not let us do the work for you so you you focus on what really matters most to you.
-Discover the outstanding Egypt tour packages we are currently offering, many of which include a visit to the Mosque of Amr Ibn al-As.
+Check out some of our fabulous Cairo tour packages or our more comprehensive Egypt tour packages that we are currently offering, some of which include a visit to the Mosque of Amr Ibn al-As.